kcoderhtml/zera/content/blog/2024-10-13_hilton_tomfoolery.md

 I'm connecting over WireGuard, so I fired up mitmproxy with `mitmweb --mode wireguard` on my laptop.
 Connecting via WireGuard theoretically is pretty simple; all I need to do is to scan a qr code and connect.
 Unfortunately, the hotel Wi-Fi seems to be oddly segmented, and I can't access the WireGuard server or ping my laptop from my phone.
 I'm going to try firing up a hot spot on my dad's phone and see if that allows me to talk to my phone.

+{{ img(id="https://cloud-ryjlxhb9r-hack-club-bot.vercel.app/2install_profile.png" alt="screenshot of the root certificate install process" caption="You have to dig through several menus to trust it") }}

 I messed with getting my laptop to connect to my dad's phone, but it kept refusing for some reason.
 My next idea is to ngrok the WireGuard tunnel, which ended up failing because ngrok doesn't support UDP.
 Finally, after an embarrassingly long time, I realized that I could simply use `ngrok tcp 8080` and the HTTP proxy server built into mitmproxy instead.
 After installing the root certificate and trusting it in the iPhone settings, we were good to go!

 ## Digging around in the Hilton Honors app